Concordium/concordium-base/rust-bins/wallet-notes/README.md

 An example of input is in the file [create_id_request_and_private_data-v1-input.json](files/create_id_request_and_private_data-v1-input.json).
 An example of output is in the file [create_id_request_and_private_data-v1-output.json](files/create_id_request_and_private_data-v1-output.json).

+## generate_recovery_request

+Semantics: Generates an identity recovery request, used to request a lost identity object from the IdentityProvider.

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"ipInfo"` ... is a JSON object that describes the identity provider.
+This data is the one obtained from the server by making a GET request to /ip_info.

+- `"global"` ... is a JSON object that describes global cryptographic parameters.
+   This data is obtained from the server by making a GET request to /global.

+- `"seed"` ... is a hex encoded seed phrase from which the idCredSec was generated.
+- `"net"` ... either the string `"Mainnet"` or `"Testnet"`.
+- `"identityIndex"` ... an integer indicating the index of identity.
+- `"timestamp"` ... an integer indicating the number of seconds since the unix epoch by the time of generating the request.

+The output of this function is a JSON object with two keys
+- "idRecoveryRequest" - this is the identity object request that should be sent to the identity provider

+An example of input is in the file [generate-recovery-request-input.json](files/generate-recovery-request-input.json).
+An example of output is in the file [generate-recovery-request-output.json](files/generate-recovery-request-output.json).

 ## check_account_address